Beck-Jonathan/java-kirkwood/README.md

     - git push origin main :rocket:

 ## Weeks 3 and 4
-Overall I am having a growing comfort stepping out of my Phthon shell and not letting syntax differences concern me.
+Overall I am having a growing comfort stepping out of my Python shell and not letting syntax differences concern me.

-A large skill being developed is reading documenttation and applying it. the [JetBrains IDE](https://www.jetbrains.com/idea/download/) has fantastic integrated tooltips to explain your errors quickly.
+A large skill being developed is reading documentation and applying it. the [JetBrains IDE](https://www.jetbrains.com/idea/download/) has fantastic integrated tooltips to explain your errors quickly.

-Learng about the object-oriented core tenents of
+Learng about the object-oriented core tenants of
 * **Encapsulation**
 * **Inheritance**
 * **Polymorphism**